adegans/Goosle/readme.md

 # Goosle
 ## The best Meta Search Engine to find everything

+I'm still using Goosle and occasionally work on Goosle for my own usage.
+The constant sabotage from search engines, API and the internet as a whole made me shift priorities and in current betas Goosle only searches for magnet links.

+**I currently have NO plans on releasing any public updates.
+The energy and enthusiasm is gone...**

+---

 Goosle is a fast, privacy oriented search tool that just works. \
 It's kept simple so everyone can use it and to make sure it works on most webservers.